 Next to each arrow on the steroid pathway chart is the name of the protein responsible for moving each hormone further downstream.
 These proteins are important because they can be targeted with lifestyle changes and supplementation to improve symptoms associated hormone imbalances.

-On the second page of the steroid pathway chart is a list of contributing factors that may be affecting the results of a DUTCH Test.
+Use the corresponding number next to a protein to find the list of contributing factors that may be affecting the results of a DUTCH Test.

 With these metabolites, DUTCH Test provides the industry’s most extensive profile of sex and adrenal hormones.
 Additionally, the daily (diurnal) pattern of free cortisol is included, along with melatonin (6-OHMS), 8-OHdG, and nine organic acids.
 This unique combination of clinical information is not available through any other testing method.

 Oxidative stress refers to cellular damage or DNA damage.
 The body needs healthy and robust cells and DNA.
 Cell-signaling influences blood sugar, hormone production, detoxification, the creation of new cells, etc. Oxidation is like aging.
 If cells age too quickly, the body is unable to heal and recover well.